11 Jan Keep It Simple, Stupid: Nutrition 101

 Instead, my plethora of experiences with different diets has augmented my nutrition knowledge.
 I’ve seen people deprive, then binge, then deprive, then binge.
 And it wound up being an unending cycle of misery.
 I went through the same as well, only to finally realize this shit ain’t rocket science.

 At the end of the day, nutrition should be easy.
-Focus on foods that you enjoy, that give you life, that fuel your workouts, that make you want to have sex, that make your brain sharp, and that make you want to butt fuck the world.
+Focus on foods that you enjoy, that give you life, that fuel your workouts, that make you want to hug someone, that make your brain sharp, and that make you want to take on the world.
 And do that forever.
 Rinse and repeat.

 And always remember to KISS: keep it simple, stupid.